tawasta/software-knowledge-base/software_knowledge_base/README.rst

 A module for maintaining data regarding software installations and modules.
-Built mainly around the needs of a Odoo development company, but if you do module-based software development and offer cloud services, you may find this it useful for other platforms as well.
+Built mainly around the needs of a Odoo development company, but if you do module-based software development and offer cloud services, you may find it useful for other platforms as well.

 Features
 --------